mattheworford/global-ops-dashboard/README.md

 This project uses the [REST Countries API](https://restcountries.com/).
 No API key is required for basic usage.

 ## Contributing
 Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/your-username/global-ops-dashboard/issues) if you want to contribute.
+Feel free to check [issues page](https://github.com/mattheworford/global-ops-dashboard/issues) if you want to contribute.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 - Three.js community for documentation and examples